openehr4j/openehr-rm-4j/README.md

 gpr.key=ghp_**********************************
 ```

-After the configuration of the GitHub Maven repository, the
+After the configuration of the GitHub Maven repository, the dependency on the required package can be declared as for any other package.

 `build.gradle`: